isaacnmm/pestpolicy-hugo2XX/content/posts/xbox-one-elite-controller-review/index.md

 ###  Back paddles

 To add to the customization capability, the controller has a profile slider that will enable you to switch to any of the two controller profiles easily.
 Such power is critical while switching between weapons or games. > Further, the company provides support through the downloadable Xbox Accessories software you can use to remap buttons or alter their sensitivity.
-Also, it is easy to adjust the trigger dead
-- zone or the thumbsticks sensitivity.
+Also, it is easy to adjust the trigger dead-zone or the thumbsticks sensitivity.

 ###  Excitingly complex Grips